 Always Have A Way To Rest

-There is so much about this story that worries me that it is hard to know where to start.
-A single-handed sailor abandoned his boat because he was totally exhausted from three days of hand steering, not because there was anything wrong with the boat.
+There is so much about this story (originally reported in Cruising Compass but no longer available) that worries me that it is hard to know where to start: A single-handed sailor abandoned his boat because he was totally exhausted from three days of hand steering, not because there was anything wrong with the boat.

 “On May 8th, I left Little Creek, Norfolk en route to Scotland.
 The wind and general conditions were much stronger than expected.
 So for the next three days, I stayed at the helm.
 No water, no food and no sleep!
 After three days I called my wife on the satellite phone and was hallucinating, seeing things that were not there.
 From my conversation with my wife she determined that I was in trouble and called the U.S. Coast Guard.”